lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 ## Pseudo-code

-How should your program work when your launch it? **Let's write the pseudo code**
+How should your program work when you launch it? **Let's write the pseudo code**

 ```ruby
 # interface.rb